The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Introduction

 But the functional $f\mapsto f'(0)$ is not represented by any signed measure.
 Rather it is a distribution.

+We will need to use distributions as our limiting object of finite signed measures, and so use weight \emph{distributions} to generalize weight measures.
 In general terms, a distribution on $\mathbb{R}^{n}$ is a linear functional on some suitable class of functions, say smooth and decaying appropriately to zero at $\infty $.
 We will describe some specific spaces of distributions below.
-We will write $\langle w, f\rangle $ for the evaluation of a distribution $w$ on a function $f$ .
+We will write $\langle w, f\rangle $ for the evaluation of a distribution $w$ on a function $f$.

 Here are a few of examples of distributions. \begin{enumerate}[(i)] \item For each (appropriately integrable) function $g$ we have an associated distribution with $\langle g, f\rangle \coloneqq \int _{\vec{x}\in\mathbb{R}^{n}} g(\vec{x})f(\vec{x})\, \dd\vec{x}$. \item For each signed measure $\mu $ we have an associated distribution with $\langle \mu , f\rangle \coloneqq \int _{\mathbb{R}^{n}} f \,\dd \mu $. \item Generalizing the derivative mentioned above, for any cooriented, smooth, codimension one submanifold $\Sigma$ of $\mathbb{R}^{n}$, and $i\in \N$ we have the distribution $w_{i}$ given by